New Dynamical Degrees of Freedom from Invertible Transformations

-Finally, the consistency condition for primary constraint \eqref{eq: Ham2: primary constraint Q} is different from \cref{sec:Ham toy}.
-In particular, we get
+Finally, the consistency condition for primary constraint \eqref{eq: Ham2: primary constraint Q} is given by

-Like in \cref{sec:Ham toy} this consistency introduces a secondary constraint to the theory, which is given as a product of two factors.
+and is different from \eqref{eq: Ham1: branching consistency condition}.
+Like in \cref{sec:Ham toy} this consistency requirement introduces a secondary constraint to the theory, which is given as a product of two factors.
 These correspond to the two branches - regular and singular - as we have identified them in our analysis of equation of motion \eqref{eq: ex2: Q eom}.
 The secondary constraint characterizing the singular branch remains unchanged as it is given by $Q=0$.
 However, the constraint corresponding to the regular branch obtains an additional term $\theta$ in comparison to \eqref{eq: zero p_phi}:

-This novel term in the constraint changes the commutation relation between \eqref{eq: Ham2: secondary constraint regular} and \eqref{eq: Ham2: primary constraint Q}, which now does not vanish.
+This novel term in the constraint changes the commutation relation between \eqref{eq: Ham2: secondary constraint regular} and \eqref{eq: Ham2: primary constraint Q}, which does not vanish now.
 This means that the secondary constraint in the regular branch is second class and we can use it to determine the multiplier $\alpha$.
 In particular we get the following consistency condition

-Hence the Hamiltonian becomes
+Hence, the Hamiltonian becomes

-Moreover unlike in \cref{sec:Ham toy} the secondary constraint is second class even in the regular branch, this results in a higher number of the degrees of freedom.
-In particular we get
+Moreover, unlike in \cref{sec:Ham toy} the secondary constraint is second class even in the regular branch.
+This results in a higher number of degrees of freedom.
+In particular, we get

-In the singular branch the constraint structure is exactly the same as the singular branch in \cref{sec:Ham toy}.
+In the singular branch the constraint structure is exactly the same as in the singular branch from \cref{sec:Ham toy}.
 In particular the secondary constraint $Q=0$ is second class as it does not commute with \eqref{eq: Ham2: primary constraint Q}.
-Hence we obtain the following consistency condition
+Hence, we obtain the following consistency condition

 The final Hamiltonian is thus only changed by the $\theta$ potential